 When you use a VPN service, the websites you visit have no idea who you are unless you tell them, but your VPN does… at a minimum they know your IP address, and if they keep log files, they know every website and service you visit on your connection with them.

-It depends.
-Kahuna™ is an inherently anonymous and totally encrypted network, and everything inside Merlin is separately encrypted anyway.
+It depends. merlin uses the Kahuna™ network, which is inherently anonymous and totally encrypted.
+Plus, everything inside Merlin is separately encrypted anyway.
 When Merlin communicates with other Merlin users, it connects to a randomly chosen Kahuna™ server, which then relays your encrypted data to other Kahuna™ servers, whereupon the trail back to you is lost.

 However, that first Kahuna™ server your Merlin app contacts does know your IP address.
 We don't log it, and we flush it from memory when your session ends or Merlin randomly decides it's time to connect to a different Kahuna™ server, but for that brief period of time the Kahuna™ 'edge node' knows your IP address.
 But that's all it knows, it doesn't know the identities or IP addresses of the persons you are communicating with.